greencardamom/xcite/README.md

 	Monitor if any problems in ~/log and ~/stdiorer .. watch db's being built in ~/db

+	When done, run "./makehtml.awk" to generate the HTML page.

 2. Add jsub commands to cron

-	For planning purposes, Enwiki will take 8-12hrs with 6 slots allocated (Toolforge allows up to 15 slots concurrent by default).
-Trwiki takes under an hour with 6 slots.
+	For planning purposes, Enwiki takes 18-20 hrs with 6 slots allocated.
+Trwiki is under an hour with 6 slots.

 3. Add makehtml.awk to cron

+	It should run after xcite.awk completes, or on a regular schedule like once an hour.